-With the unprecedented increase in the size of genomic datasets, the quantification and protection of sensitive personal information is a vital issue to be addressed for protection of privacy.
-In this paper, we present a comprehensive framework for quantification and analysis of sensitive information in the gene expression datasets.
-We present a general scenario where an adversary can utilize gene expression datasets in conjunction with expression quantitative loci, eQTL, datasets to correctly predict the genotypes of the eQTL variants to link two datasets and re-identify individuals.
-In the context of this re-identification scenario, we first propose measures for studying the tradeoff between quantification of the leakage of individual identifying information and predictability of the eQTL variant genotypes.
-Next we present a general framework that consists of 3 steps for individual identification and utilize it on a representative dataset to show that significant fraction of individuals become vulnerable for identification.
-Finally, we present a simple genotype prediction method and utilize it in our framework to show in a simple practical setting that a significant fraction of the samples can be re-identified.
+The unprecedented increase in the breadth and depth of -omic datasets enforces the data sharing mechanisms to adapt to the risks associated with leakage of sensitive personal medical information.
+As our understanding increase about how sensitive phenotypes like disease status relate to the molecular signatures in the -omics datasets, the risk that an individual can be characterized in terms of their sensitive information also increases.
+As individuals take part in different -omic profiling studies, the probability that they can be characterized increases substantially.

+In this paper, we study the characterizability of individuals in the context of linking attacks, where an adversary aims at revealing an individual’s sensitive information by matching, or linking, the entries in two datasets.
+We focus on a scenario where one dataset contains variant genotypes and identities for a set of individuals and the other dataset contains the gene expression levels and disease states for another set of individuals, whose identities are removed from the dataset.
+The attacker aims at exploiting the correlations between variant genotypes and expression levels, which are available in public eQTL datasets, to predict the genotypes of the variants using the expression levels in second dataset.
+Attacker then matches the predicted genotypes to the first dataset so as to link the disease states to the individual identities to characterize the disease state of the individuals in first dataset.

+In this scenario, we first perform a quantitative analysis of the tradeoff between the characterizing information leakage and the correct predictability of the information.
+We propose two quantification metrics that can be used for evaluating the amount of leakage at different levels of prediction.
+We then present a generalized framework for analysis of the individual characterization and evaluate the fraction of characterizable individuals in a general setting on the representative dataset.
+For a illustrating the practicality of these results, we finally present a simple practical genotype prediction method, which, when employed on a representative dataset, yields a significant fraction of individuals characterizable.
+Overall, the quantification metrics and the analysis framework can be utilized for analysis of characterizing information leakage in large scale gene expression profiling datasets.

 BACKGROUND

-[[Define sensitive information: Anything that the individuals do not want leaked]]

-The decreasing cost of DNA sequencing [1] has rendered a massive increase in the annual amount of high-dimensional personalized “–omic” data being generated [2].
-Many large consortia, like GTex [3], ENCODE [4], 1000 Genomes [5], and TCGA [6], are generating large amount of high dimensional –omics datasets.
-Coupled with the generated data, the sophisticated analysis methods are being developed to discovery complex biological correlations between the molecular signatures and phenotypes, which can contain sensitive information about individuals like disease status.
-It is therefore necessary for the models for sharing these datasets to keep up with the analysis methods so as to control the leakage of the predictable sensitive information in each study.
+The decreasing cost of DNA sequencing [1] has rendered a massive increase in the amount of high-dimensional personalized “–omic” data being generated [2].
+Many large consortia, like GTex [3], ENCODE [4], 1000 Genomes [5], and TCGA [6], are generating large amount of omics datasets.
+Coupled with the generated data, the sophisticated analysis methods are being developed to discover correlations between the molecular signatures and phenotypes, which can contain sensitive information about individuals like disease status.
+It is therefore necessary for the sharing mechanisms for these datasets to keep up with the analysis methods so as to control the leakage of the predictable sensitive information in each study.

-[[Previous work: Homer, Schadt, Erlich, …]]

-Several previous studies have demonstrated the possibility of individual identification in different specific scenarios by exploiting different statistical and genomic attributes of the generated datasets.
+Several previous studies have demonstrated the possibility of leakage of sensitive information under specific scenarios by exploiting statistical and genomic attributes of the generated datasets.
 A review of breaches of genomic privacy can be found [7].
-In [8] authors propose a novel statistical analysis methodology for testing whether an individual is in a pool of samples, where only the allele frequencies are known.
-In [9], the authors identify the identities of several male participants of 1000 Genomes [5] project by exploiting that the short tandem repeats on Y-chromosome can be used as an individual identifying biomarker.
+In [8], authors propose a novel statistical analysis methodology for testing whether an individual is in a pool of samples, where only the allele frequencies are known.
+In [9], the authors identify the identities of several male participants of 1000 Genomes [5] project by exploiting the fact that the short tandem repeats on Y chromosome can be used as an individual identifying biomarker.
 In [10], the authors demonstrate that one can build a model for predicting genotypes for eQTLs using gene expression levels and use the model to identify individuals with high accuracy.